huafu/ember-marked/README.md

 # ember-marked

-Ember component to easily render markdown (using `marked`, so GFM and syntax highlighting supported from scratch)
+Ember component to easily render markdown (using `marked`, so GFM and syntax highlighting supported from scratch).
+A very basic example application using those components is available [there](http://huafu.github.io/ember-marked/).

 ## Installation